 - Air India

-The delegation will be accompanied by USTDA’s Country Representative in India.
+The delegation was accompanied by USTDA’s Country Representative in India.

 General Aviation Manufacturers Association (GAMA)